metoppv/improver/doc/source/metadata/Introduction.rst

     different times may have a different ``blend_time``, so at brackets ``forecast_period`` is unhelpful, at worst it is confusing.

-The time coordinate varaibles share a common set of attributes:
+The time coordinate variables share a common set of attributes:

 standard_name / long_name
     A descriptive name, either from the `CF Standard Name`_ list